28-Year-Old Outfielder – Free Agent

 Ben Revere Contract Information:

-Agreed to a one-year, $4.1 million contract with the Phillies in January of 2015, avoiding arbitration.
+Signed a one-year, $6.25 million deal with the Nationals in January 2016, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Ben Revere – simply subscribe now.